Bride Rose Sweeney: Life and career

 Bride Rose Sweeney (born on July 21, 1992) is named after her Irish-American grandmother Bride Ann Sweeney.
 She attended Saint Joseph Academy and then John Carroll University, where she earned her Bachelor of Arts and studied political science, business, and leadership.

-After college, Sweeney joined Ohio’s Legislative Service Commission Fellowship, a competitive and prestigious public service program that prepares the state’s next generation of leaders.
+After college, Sweeney obtained a fellowship from Ohio’s Legislative Service Commission.
+This is a program that enables fellows to obtain experience in the legislature and other areas of public service.
 Before her election to the Ohio House, she worked in a variety of roles in the Ohio Senate, including as a senior advisor to the Minority Leader and a legislative aide to Senator Lou Gentile, an Appalachian Democrat.

 Representative Sweeney has been named Democratic Rising Star by Cleveland.com for three years in a row.
 In 2022, she was recognized by the Ohio Election Officials Association as a leading voice for democracy and voting rights.

 She is the daughter of Martin J. Sweeney, who is a former President of Cleveland City Council and a member of the 131st and 132nd Ohio General Assembly.